openstack/project-team-guide/doc/source/open-community.rst

  Open Community
 ================

-As one of four core tenants of OpenStack's open mantra, an "Open Community" is a critical and required component of an OpenStack project.
+As one of four core tenets of OpenStack's open mantra, an "Open Community" is a critical and required component of an OpenStack project.
 Open communities enable an open development environment, and are a key component of a successful open source project.
 An OpenStack project should follow this model to ensure